What's New to Stream in July on Netflix, Disney+, HBO Max, and More | TV Guide

-Chances are, you've already got more items in your to-be-watched queue than you know what to do with, but that doesn't mean the streaming services are slowing down this summer.
-In July, a ton of new original TV shows, movies, and specials will be hitting the major services, so to help you keep track of what will be newly available to watch next month, we're here to help.
+Chances are good that you've already got more shows and movies in your to-be-watched queue than you know what to do with, but that doesn't mean the streaming services are slowing down this summer.
+In July, a ton of new original TV series, movies, and specials will be hitting the major platforms, so we're here to help you keep track of what will be newly available to watch next month.

 Below, you'll find everything that's heading to Netflix, Hulu, Amazon Prime Video, Disney+, HBO Max, ESPN+, and IMDb TV throughout July 2020, with more announcements expected in the coming weeks.
 Meanwhile, if you're looking for some guidance on what to choose from this sprawling list of options, check out our comprehensive streaming recommendations list.